GoogleCloudPlatform/ops-agent/dev-docs/makefile.md

 ## Usage

-For convenience it helps to make a symlink from `tasks.mak` to `Makefile`.
+For convenience it helps to make a symlink from `Makefile` to `tasks.mak` .
 There is a target to do this, to run it:
 ```
 make -f tasks.mak makefile_symlink
 ```